About Lake Rousseau

-Lake Rousseau, although not physically a large body of water, takes on a relatively larger dimension due to the boating restrictions one must observe to safely navigate its timber-infested waters.
-Here’s a small disciption of the lake we are going to provide you, which will help with your ability to identify the key areas.
-The lower portion of the impoundment is a whole different area to be familiar with.
+Lake Rousseau, although not physically a large body of water, takes on a relatively larger dimension due to the boating restrictions one must observe to navigate its timber-infested waters safely.
+Here’s a short description of the Lake we will provide you, which will help with your ability to identify the key areas.
+The lower portion of the impoundment is a whole different area to learn and not familiar to anyone.

 In general, Lake Rousseau consists of two sections.
-The broad portion beginning at the Inglis Dam and extending some five miles eastward to the Pig Pen area (refer to on most Maps) is actually what is termed locally as ‘Lake Rousseau’ (use County Road 495 or river marker AR 13 West as a general dividing point).
-The remaining section, running about seven miles to Dunnellon, is called ‘the Backwaters’.
-It is important that you understand this area, especially helpful to ask directions or advice from the local folks.
+The broad portion beginning at the Inglis Dam and extending some five miles eastward to the Pig Pen area (refer to on most Maps) is termed locally as ‘Lake Rousseau’ (use County Road 495 or river marker AR 13 West as a general dividing point).
+The remaining section, running about seven miles to Dunnellon, is called ‘the Backwaters.’
+You must understand this area, especially helpful to ask directions or advice from the local folks.

 While visiting Lake Rousseau and for some strange reason you got tired of fishing, there are many other activities to enjoy that are close.
 Start with the Rainbow River in Dunnellon, Florida, is great for canoeing or kayaking location.
 The Crystal River offers restaurants, shopping, Manatee tours, diving, snorkeling, boating, and swimming.

 One of the most popular locations on Lake is Lake Rousseau Fishing Resort.
 The Hatton Family welcomes you to Rousseau RV in sunny Citrus County, Florida.

 From Rousseau, the boat ramp can quickly be access to prime fishing spots, ensuring that you get more time on the water.
 The area provides RV sites, a bait and tackle shop in our camp store, a boat launch, boat slip rentals, and canoe rentals for your convenience!